5 IT Cost Saving Strategies for Your Enterprise Infrastructure

 Park Place Technologies

 COVID-19 has impacted organizations in multiple ways in their ability to serve customers while ensuring the well-being of its employees and will continue to do so into the 2nd half of 2020 and even 2021.
-In response, most IT leaders made rapid cost reductions while addressing a new reality for both its employees and customers.
+In response, most leaders enacted IT cost saving initiatives while addressing a new reality for both its employees and customers.

 As the economy slowly starts to rebound and businesses not considered essential start to cautiously reopen, Park Place has learned more about the impact on IT organizations.